bennywwg/csgeom/README.md

 ---

 Warning!
 This project is very incomplete and buggy.
-Additionally, since the project is incomplete, there is an additional visual studio project "csgeom_test" included in this repo, which contains has a GUI that I use to test the actual library.
+Additionally, since the project is incomplete, there is an additional visual studio project "csgeom_test" included in this repo, which has a GUI that I use to test the actual library.
 This project will not be included in the final version of csgeom, and is also pretty buggy right now.

 ---